joemoose/dungeoneers.d20/docs/damage.md

 Damage is first dealt to your **Hit Points** (HP).
 HP represents your ability to avoid or shrug off harm.

-Once your HP is depleted, damage is dealt to your **STR attribute**.
+Once your HP is depleted, all damage is dealt to your **Strength attribute**.
 Damage to STR is potentially grievous harm.

 After taking STR damage, you must make a STR check.
 If the check succeeds, you’re still in the action and can continue fighting.
 If you fail, you take **critical damage**.

+!!!
+Note

+		Attacks from some unique creatures or spells might damage other attributes besides STR.
+A critical damage roll is still required but against the damaged attribute rather than STR.

 ## Critical Damage

-When you suffer critical damage, you’re knocked unconscious, incapacitated, and take a *Wounded* constraint.
+When you suffer critical damage, you’re knocked out and take a *Wounded* constraint.
 You remain incapacitated until revived by an ally.
-Even after you’re revived, the *Wounded* constraint remains until it’s cleared.
+Even after you’re revived, your HP remains at zero (unless you received healing), and the *Wounded* constraint remains until it’s cleared.

 If you’re left incapacitated for an hour, your character dies.

 ## Attribute Loss and Death

-If your STR is reduced to zero, your character is dead.
-If your DEX is reduced to zero, you’re paralyzed.
-If your WIL is reduced to zero, you fall into an unresponsive stupor.
-All attribute checks have a disadvantage if your LUCK is reduced to zero.
+If any attribute score is reduced to **zero**, you **die**.
+LUCK is an exception: all attribute checks are disadvantaged if your LUCK is reduced to zero.

 If your character dies, create a new one.
 The GM will bring them into the game as quickly as possible.
 Alternatively, you can take over playing one of your hirelings.
 You can still create a new character later if you choose.

-!!!
-Note

-		Attacks from some creatures or spells may damage other attributes besides STR.
-A critical damage roll is required but against the damaged attribute rather than STR.

 ## Healing